minekube/connect/.web/docs/guide/joining.md

 ### Joining with free provided Public Domain

-After installing Connect plugin and starting your server your will see the free public domain for your server that looks like `<your server name>.play.minekube.net`.
+After installing Connect plugin and starting your server you will see the free public domain for your server that looks like `<your server name>.play.minekube.net`.

 ![Console showing public domain](/images/terminal-log.png)